PixelHole/Suzerainty/Documentation/Intro/Players and Factions.md

 ![[example multi-ownership.png]]

+# NOTICE ! : all religion mechanics are currently WIP and might not stay.
 ## if at any time, one player controls 80% or more of the entire city's population or tiles. they win.